 Now, if it was truly limited in scope, and we know that in the case of Professor Ford, that there were four people she mentioned were at this party.

-Some don't remember ever being, even her best friend don't remember ever being at a party where Brett Kavanaugh was at under the you know felony of perjury.
+Some don't remember ever being, even her best friend don't remember ever being at a party where Brett Kavanaugh was at under the, you know, felony of perjury.

 I mean, under the penalty of a felony here.

-So they all signed these affidavits, they all agreed that they didn't have any recollection.
+They all agreed that they didn't have any recollection.

-That eyewitness has said under penalty of a felony that it never happened.
+That eyewitness has said under penalty of a felony that it never happened, what Professor Ford is claiming.

 And this is Professor Ford who put Mark Judge in the room at the time of the alleged incident.